southern-company-r-d/OpenUVF/README.md

 OpenUVF is intended for research and development purposes.
 It is a work in progress, and may not work for your application or on your system.
 We hope you find it useful, though!

-This software requires a number of items, including:
+This software requires the following items:
 * MATLAB (and the Image Processing Toolbox)
 * [LabelImg](https://github.com/tzutalin/labelImg) or a similar annotation tool with PASCAL VOC format
 * Python 3, Anaconda, and several packages described in our documentation [here](https://github.com/southern-company-r-d/OpenUVF/tree/master/docs).
 * [TensorFLow](https://github.com/tensorflow/tensorflow), and for training new models, NVIDIA GPU hardware and described in our documentation [here](https://github.com/southern-company-r-d/OpenUVF/tree/master/docs).
+* And additional items described in our documentation [here](https://github.com/southern-company-r-d/OpenUVF/tree/master/docs).

 A portion of TensorFlow, specifically the [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), is redistributed with OpenUVF.
-TensorFlow is a Google product and is licensed under [Apache 2.0](https://github.com/tensorflow/tensorflow/blob/master/LICENSE).
 It is included in our code [here](https://github.com/southern-company-r-d/OpenUVF/tree/master/core/object_detection).

-This software is provided as-is with no warranties or conditions.
-See our [license](https://github.com/southern-company-r-d/OpenUVF/blob/master/LICENSE) for more details.

 ## Details
 More detailed documentation is in the works...

 ## Disclaimer
-As set forth in the license, Southern Company Services, Inc., provides OpenUVF on an “as is” basis, without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.
+As set forth in the [license](https://github.com/southern-company-r-d/OpenUVF/blob/master/LICENSE), Southern Company Services, Inc., provides OpenUVF on an “as is” basis, without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.
 You (the individual or legal entity exercising permissions granted by this license) are solely responsible for determining the appropriateness of using or redistributing OpenUVF and assume any risks associated with your exercise of permissions under this license.